 Local Health Offices of the Health Service Executive (HSE) process applications for a Primary Medical Certificate.
 If the HSE refuses your application for a Primary Medical Certificate, you may appeal the refusal to the Disabled Drivers Medical Board of Appeal, National Rehabilitation Hospital, Rochestown Avenue, Dun Laoghaire, Co.
 Dublin.

 It is an offence to park a vehicle in a disabled parking space unless you have a current, valid Disabled Parking Card.
-If you illegally park in a disabled parking space, you will incur a fine of 80 euro, with 28 days to pay.
-If you fail to pay that fine within 28 days, the fine increases to 120 euro.
+If you illegally park in a disabled parking space, you will incur a fixed charge parking fine.
 More information on parking offences is available here.

 Both traffic wardens and members of An Garda Siochana have the power to request and inspect a parking card to ensure it is not being misused.

 Illegally parking in a disabled parking space will result in an €80 fine, rising to €120 if unpaid within 28 days.

 To obtain an application form for a parking card, write to either the Disabled Drivers Association or the Irish Wheelchair Association, enclosing a stamped self-addressed envelope.
 In your letter you should give details about your disability and how it affects your mobility.
 You should mention your age and the type of mobility aids that you use, if any.
 If you have a Primary Medical Certificate or are registered blind you should also mention it.

 The application form must be completed and certified by your doctor and must be countersigned by a Garda.
 Decision makers within the issuing authorities will determine if you are eligible based on the information provided.